azdavis/millet/docs/manual.md

   - `path-vars` is a table for expanding variables in paths in group files.
     - If the value is a `value`, the value is used unchanged.
     - If it is a `path`, then the value is expanded into a full path relative to the `millet.toml` file.
-  - `errors` is a table for configuring error codes.
+  - `diagnostics` is a table for configuring diagnostic codes.
-    - Each key is an error code.
+    - Each key is an diagnostic code.
     - For each key, the value is a table.
-      - The `severity` key overrides the default severity for this error.
+      - The `severity` key overrides the default severity for this diagnostic.
 The acceptable values are:
-        - `ignore`: the error is not reported.
+        - `ignore`: the diagnostic is not reported.
-        - `warning`: the error is reported as a warning.
+        - `warning`: the diagnostic is reported as a warning.
-        - `error`: the error is reported with maximum severity.
+        - `error`: the diagnostic is reported with maximum severity.

 <!--